-Business networking is where you meet and connect with other entrepreneurs, buyers and key decision makers to reach a tangible business goal.
-While it can seem quite time consuming to network in person (especially with social media making it so easy to do online), there are several benefits to your personal and business growth:
+Business networking is where you meet and connect with other entrepreneurs, buyers and key decision-makers to reach a tangible business goal.
+Here a few ways it can benefit both your personal and business growth:

 1. Define your networking goals

-Elements you can’t control are sales appointments and, well, generating actual sales.
+Elements you can’t control are sales appointments and useful small business networking tips for entrepreneurs, well, generating actual sales.
 These are outcomes that can be measured, not activities you have agency over.

-Therefore, you should set activity-driven goals first when heading out to network.
-Perhaps you want to have five meaningful conversations, or convert one connection into a coffee meeting.
+Therefore, you should set activity-driven goals first when heading out to business events.
+Perhaps you want to have five meaningful conversations or to convert one connection into a coffee meeting.

-You should also look at networking as a long-term activity, moving your connections down the “networking funnel.”
+You should also look at networking as a long-term activity in which you move your connections down the “networking funnel.”
 Using broad strokes, this funnel looks something like this:

 2. Finding relevant events, meetups and groups

-With your goals defined, it’s time to look for worthwhile communities and groups to join and events to attend.
+With your goals defined, it’s time to look for worthwhile communities and business networking groups to join and events to attend.

 There are lots of ways to find communities and events relevant to your networking objectives.
 Let’s go through some of the most effective platforms and channels.